Best Budget Phones Under $500 Worth Buying

 Who it is for: Buyers who want a premium-feeling phone with a strong camera, excellent build quality, and the longest update commitment in the segment.

-How to Choose a Budget Phone in 2026
+How to Choose Budget Phones

 Start by deciding what you are actually going to use the phone for most.
 If photography matters, the Pixel 9a wins that conversation outright.
-If you are a heavy all-day user who hates charging, the OnePlus 13R’s battery is the answer.
+If you are a heavy all-day user who hates charging, the Samsung Galaxy A36's battery is the answer.
 If you want to keep the phone for five or more years and get consistent software updates, the Pixel 9a and Motorola Edge 60 are your best options on update commitment.
 Water resistance is still not universal under $500, so if that matters to you, the Samsung A56 and Motorola Edge 60 both deliver IP67 or IP68.
 Avoid any phone at this price that runs on a MediaTek Helio chip from 2023 or older, regardless of how attractive the spec sheet looks otherwise.

-The Bottom Line
+The Bottom Line on Budget Phones

 Related: If your budget stretches further, see our Best Phones of 2026 for the full flagship and mid-range picture.
 Also worth checking: our Best Car Phone Mounts of 2026 so your new phone stays put on the road.